 The presidential search process is governed by the Policy on University Appointments.

-The Policy on University Appointments provides that the chair of the Board of Governors is the chair of the Presidential Selection Committee.
-It also provides that the other members of the committee will be selected as follows:
+The Policy on University Appointments states that the chair of the Board of Governors will chair the Presidential Selection Committee.
+It also states that the other members of the committee will be selected as follows:

 - Two (2) external members of the Board of Governors, appointed by the Board

 - Three (3) tenured faculty members, elected by Senate